davesag/sequelize-test-helpers/README.md

 module.exports = model
 ```

-You can use `sequelize-test-helpers` to unit-test this as follows:
+You can use `sequelize-test-helpers` to unit-test this with `mocha` as follows:

 #### `test/unit/models/User.spec.js`